 Comment: This is something those in or out of PCG need to fully grasp since PCG is continually pounding members over the head with their sins.
 Read: The Law of Moses and the Grace of God and The Sin Issue.

 Today marks 1 year since I left Restored Church of God after being a member for 6 years.
 I was under the control of a wacko false prophet, false Apostle, false teacher David Pack.

 I have saved emails from his failed prophecies from January, 2020, and his lame attempt to explain why it didn’t happen.
 I thank God that I didn’t lose my wife and all my friends and family.
 They never quit praying for me every day; due to that I truly believe it is a miracle that I left.

 I thank you for your site and read it every day.
 I can relate to all the letters people write in.
-I also enjoy reading your offsite readings, such as Aaron Budjen at Living God Ministries, and Bob George Ministries.
+I also enjoy listening to your offsite messages, such as Living God Ministries, and Bob George Ministries.
 I pray for the close friends that I made while I was there for 6 years.
 Only one person has called me since I left.
 I know why they are shunning me.
 I pray that the Holy Spirit will convict their hearts, but in God’s timing, like He did me.

 I could say a lot more but I better quit.
 Keep up the good work.
 God bless you. –L. G.

 Comment: While Aaron Budjen of Living God Ministries has given some good studies, listeners should be aware that he has been questioned about some of his teachings.
 Read this May 4, 2016 letter and our comments.